neurologic/Neurophysiology-Lab/modules/earthworm-giant-fiber-cap/Lab-Manual_earthworm-giant-fiber-cap.md

 # Lab Manual

 ## Hardware and Software Setup

-The bonsai script for today has two measurement nodes. **Channel 0**[^chan0-setup] receives amplified and digitized input from the measurement electrode (referenced to a "ground"). **Channel 1**[^chan1-setup] receives input from a floating voltage source (the "stimulator" electrodes).
-Use a sampling rate of 30kHz.
+__Inputs__
+There are three inputs to the ADC available today. **Channel 0**[^chan0-setup] (AI0) and **Channel 1** (AI1) each receive input from a separate differential amplifier.
+For some experiments, you will only need one of these channels, for others you will need both.
+For any experiments in which you only need one differential measurement, make sure that there is only AI0 and no AI1 in the AnalogInput node of the bonsai workflow. **Channel 2**[^chan1-setup] (AI3) receives input from a floating voltage source (a copy of the voltage sent to the "stimulation" electrodes).
+The stimulation electrodes will be used to evoke action potentials in the Giant Fiber(s).

+__Input Range__
 Adjust the voltage range for each channel in the AnalogInput parameters if needed to maximize the signal resolution if needed based on your nerve cord recordings (options include: ±0.2 V, ±1 V, ±5 V, ±10 V).
+I would recommend starting with ±1 V for the input from each amplifier and ±10 V for the stimulus monitor.

+__Sampling Rate__
-Adjust the buffering samples according to your visualization preferences.
+Today you should use a sampling rate of 30kHz.
+Adjust the buffer samples according to your visualization preferences (I personally like a refresh interval of about 500msec).

-[^chan0-setup]: RSE, ±5 V; electrode inside suction tip goes to an analog input; electrode outside suction tip (in bath) goes to; hot amplifier output goes to an analog input; cold amplifier output (gnd) goes to the AIGND (analog input ground reference) (try having this go to AISN and NRSE).
+[^chan0-setup]: RSE, ±1 V (could get away with ±0.2 V for some preps); The differential amplifiers transform the signal into a single-ended output.
+The hot amplifier output goes to an analog input; cold amplifier output (gnd) goes to the AIGND (analog input ground reference).

-[^chan1-setup]:NRSE, ±5 V; hot stimulus output goes to an analog input; cold stimulus output ('gnd') goes to the AISN (analog input sensor reference) (try having this go to RSE with AIGND).
+[^chan1-setup]:NRSE, ±10 V; hot stimulus output goes to an analog input; cold stimulus output ('gnd') goes to the AISN (analog input sensor reference).

 ## Part I. Fiber Arts Nervous System

+For these experiments, you will only need one differential amplifier.

 ### Physiology Setup